THE ANGEL'S STORY Chapter 21

 “What would happen if I enlarged this little angel and called her The Freedom Angel?
 Could she become a unifying national emblem for America’s Heroes?
 Could an Angel, bring our country together to get the job done?”
 The more I thought about it, the more it made sense to me.
 “Angels are adorable, collectible, and highly marketable.
 Maybe an Angel could become our national insignia for all our Veterans.
 Well maybe.
 I mean, could An Angel for Our Soldiers pull off, what has yet to be done on behalf of America’s Vets?”

-I could see her in my mind’s eye: The Freedom Angel: a new national monument, thirty feet high which would be dedicated to America and to the Men and Women who protect her.
+I could see her in my mind’s eye: The Freedom Angel: a new national monument: a new global power brand; thirty feet high which would be dedicated to America and to the Men and Women who protect her.
 It sounded like a really good idea to me but I had no clue as to how I was going to make it happen.
 Clearly, I could not do it alone, as I am strictly a clay-pusher and not a businessman.
-My first naive thought was to give the new Freedom Angel Monument as a gift to the Walter Reed Hospital in Washington D.C., so that they could rebuild the entire hospital complex with out raising taxes.
+My first naive thought was to give the new Freedom Angel Monument as a gift to the Walter Reed Hospital in Washington D.C., so that they could rebuild the entire hospital complex without raising taxes.

 At that very moment, I thought that this was a swell idea…It was not.
 Undaunted, and untutored, I looked up Walter Reed’s telephone number on my computer.
 My initial call was politely but firmly rejected.
 I went back to the website and scrolled down a bit further, until I came to the category of “Chaplain.”
 “I mean those guys are paid to listen to you.
 Maybe this route will work.
 Right?”
 I reasoned.
 “Right!”
 Bingo!
 I was lucky enough to connect up with Col. Charles Howell, who was kind enough to listen to my ideas.
 “I would like to meet with the head of Walter Reed please.
 Can you arrange this for me?”
 “Sure I can.
 Come on down to Washington.
 Colonel Steven Jones will be waiting for you.
 Major General Erick Schoomaker is out of the country just now, but Colonel Steven Jones holds the second position down here.
 I will make the arrangements with him for you.”
 And he did!

-I packed up my pick up truck and headed for D.C.
-I drove right up to the front of the main building where sure enough, a large parking place was reserved just for me and my truck.
+I packed up my pick-up truck and headed for D.C. and drove right up to the front of the main building where sure enough, a large parking place was reserved just for me and my truck.
 Suddenly I was feeling very small and rather sheepish.
 The main building at Walter Reed was big and incredibly, impressive.
 This military geography was a big change from my country home in Roxbury, Connecticut.

 I was ushered into Colonel Jones’ office by secretary, Samantha Benson.
 Colonel Jones, tall and extremely good looking, stood up from behind his desk, extended his hand and said, “Welcome.
 This is exactly what we have been hoping and praying for.
 Sit down and tell me all about it.”
 He listened intently and then said, “Yes, this is exactly what we need but I am afraid that there are some regulations which will block this plan.
 You see, there is a division between the civilian world and that of the military.
 The only thing the military can do is to spend the money that has been allocated to them by congress through the raising of taxes.
 We are very good at that.
 However, we cannot raise money for the new Hospital nor can we sell anything to raise the money.
 We cannot market or endorse anything either.
 That is the law.
 So even though this is a great idea, I am not sure that we can use it.
 But first, let’s see if there is a route around these regulations.
 If possible, I want to use this idea.”